kauri-io/Content/Docs Course/posts/structure.md

 anyone to complete, but complicated enough that it shows a semi-realistic use case that highlights the potential of your project.

+Let's take a hypothetical example of an SDK that allows a dapp developer to add the activity of a user from another site (say, a blog for example) to their dapp via an Ethereum address.
+The key components of this are a function that calls an API endpoint that returns activity based on an Ethereum address supplied as a parameter.

+With this in mind, a getting started guide might cover:

+-   Installing the SDK package (let's say it's available for JavaScript and Ruby)
+-   Including the library in an application
+-   The function that returns activity from the other application, with the address as a parameter
+-   Outputting that data
+-   Next steps

 ### Guides

 Guides are a collection of documentation pages that take a user from getting started to the next steps.
 These are typically more in-depth around a particular topic or common use case.

+For the example above guides might include topics such as:

+-   Authenticating API calls
+-   Filtering the results from the API call
+-   Using the SDK without JavaScript or Python

 ### Reference